 Product Marketing Specialist at Brand24

-Where to place customer satisfaction quotes?
+Where to place customer testimonials?

 It’s best to put quotes in places where potential customers are most likely to see them, such as: